mmraff/npm-two-stage/README.md

 The installation management tool named above also provides the command `npm2stage uninstall`.

+## Updates - Caution
+This code is not published to a registry, because it is not a self-contained package.
+The strategy used in the installation management package mentioned above, which names this repo as a dependency, is to specify the branch name in the git spec (instead of a commit hash or a commit tag).
+This causes npm to fetch the HEAD of the named branch on first installation, and that is exactly what is intended, because occasionally there may be need for a patch.
+This also helps avoid versioning complications.
+However, `npm install` resolves what is fetched to a specific commit, and that is what will be written to package-lock.json; so a naive attempt to update npm-two-stage will either get the same version instead of the patched one, or it will fail with a git error, unless the following steps are taken:
+1. Execute the command `npm2stage uninstall`
+2. Use **npm** to uninstall **@offliner/npm2stage-v9.5.1**.
+3. Clear the cache: `npm cache clear --force`
+    * or you could be more surgically precise with this:<br>
+      `npm cache clear $(npm cache ls |grep "npm-two-stage")`
+4. Use **npm** to re-install **@offliner/npm2stage-v9.5.1**.
+5. Execute `npm2stage install`

+After that, your applied npm-two-stage code will be current.

 ## Before Other Changes To Your npm Installation
 * Note that backup copies of the original files modified by the installation manager are created in the same location.
-If you ever want to uninstall npm-two-stage, and you want to avoid complications, it's best if you leave the backup files where they are.
+If you ever want to uninstall npm-two-stage with the installation manager, and you want to avoid complications, you will get best results if you don't touch the backup files.
-* If you need to update npm or update your node.js installation, you must do that before installing this.
-If you have already installed npm-two-stage, you should first run the uninstall command of the installation manager.
+* If you want to update npm or update your node.js installation, you must do that before installing this.
+If you have already installed npm-two-stage, you should first run the `uninstall` command of the installation manager.
 _________________________

 ## Usage
-<a id="src1"></a>Where `PACKAGE_SPEC` can have [almost any form<sup>1</sup>](#fn1) that is valid to npm in an install context...
+<a id="src1"></a>Where `PACKAGE_SPEC` can have [almost any form<sup>1</sup>](#fn1)
+that is valid to npm in an install context...

 ### Download Stage
 ```